-The so-called "senator" on the other hand, was often used in Sebastian Münster's Cosmographei: oder beschreibung aller länder in all editions from 1550 and later in all languages, where he appears up to 7 times in each edition.
+The so-called "senator" on the other hand, was often used in Sebastian Münster's Cosmographei: oder beschreibung aller länder in all editions and all languages from 1550 and later — where he appears up to 7 times in each edition.

 To the right is a coloured copy from 1567, where he's supposed to represent the Danish King Christian I.

 The picture of the beggar is among the oldest and it appears already in the first edition of Cosmographey in 1544.
 The beggar can be found in all editions of Cosmographey in all languages at least until 1598 (I haven't checked further).

 The beggar can also be found in Konrad Lykosthenes' Prodigiorum ac ostentorum chronicon from 1557 (pages 522 and 579) and Nikolaus Höniger's Hoffhaltung des Türckhischen Keysers vnd Othomañischen Reichs from 1578 (first part, page lxvii)

 The strange part is that he originally used to have a rosary in his hand (picture to the right).

 The beggar lost his rosary in 1552, and the really odd part is that this happened in the middle of a book.
 In Cosmographiae uniuersalis he holds a rosary on page 398, but has lost it on page 974 and has never found it again.